 Baseline

 Users of the Balanced Scorecard will be very interested in the current level of performance for all metrics.
 For those owning the challenge of developing targets, the baseline is critical in their work.

+Base target

+The base target is the minimum value to achieve to consider a successful performance in the real circumstances.

 Stretch Target

-We differentiate stretch and ideal target.
-Stretch target is the target that is the threshold for achieving expectations in performance for certain measure.
-Some organizations may find it difficult to establish monthly or quarterly targets and instead opt for an annual target; but track performance toward that end on a monthly or quarterly basis.

-Ideal Target

-Ideal target is the “best case scenario” target.
+The stretch target is used to set higher expectations that cannot be met by simply by working a little harder or a little smarter.
+To achieve a stretch target, people have to invent new strategies, new incentives—entirely new ways of achieving their purpose.

 Target Rationale

 This will apply only to those metrics for which you currently have a performance target.
 The rationale provides users with background on how you arrived at the particular target(s).
 Did it come from an executive planning retreat?
 Is it an incremental improvement based on historical results?
 Was it based on a mandate?
 For people to galvanise around the achievement of a target, they need to know how it was developed, and that while it may represent a stretch, it isn’t merely wishful thinking on the part of an overzealous senior management team.